KadenDaya/KadenDaya/README.md

 - 👋 Hi, I’m @RawCuriosity
-- 👀 I’m interested in codeing and minecraft
+- 👀 I’m interested in coding, pentesting and video games
-- 🌱 I’m currently learning java C and C++
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on Holiday's Project
+- 💞️ I’m looking to collaborate on none at the moment
 - 📫 How to reach me idrk

 <!---